varigence/docs/bimlflex/user-guide/metadata-settings.md

 ### DvUseCacheLookup

-Allows using the file based cache lookup feature of SSIS for lookups.
+Enables using the file based cache lookup feature of SSIS for lookups.

+Cache files will be created as part of the SSIS process and used for the lookups.
+In-memory lookups generally perform better and require more available memory.

 ### DvPreviewSchema